hummatli/AndroidAppUpdater/README.md

 * Create new Pull Request
 * Star it

+## Contributors
+* Developer:
+[Sattar Hummatli](https://github.com/hummatli) - [LinkedIn](https://www.linkedin.com/in/hummatli), settarxan@gmail.com, [Other libs](https://github.com/hummatli/MAHAndroidUpdater#other-libraries-by-developer)
+* Translator `Portuguese`: [azzarr](https://github.com/azzarr)

+## Localization
+Library now supports following languages
+* English
+* Azerbaijan
+* Portuguese
+* Russia
+* Turkey)

-### To contribute for localization
+** To contribute for localization **
 We need help to add new language localization support for libarary.
 If you have any hope to help us we were very happy and you can check following <i><a href="https://github.com/hummatli/MAHAndroidUpdater/issues">GitHub Issues URL</a></i> to contribute.
 To contribute get <a href="https://github.com/hummatli/MAHAndroidUpdater/blob/master/MAHAndroidUpdater/mah-android-updater/src/main/res/values/strings.xml">res/values/string.xml</a> file and translate to newer language.
 Place it on res/values-"spacific_lang"/string.xml

-If you have any question please ask to me on <i><a href="mailto:settarxan@gmail.com">settarxan@gmail.com</a></i>

-## Contributors
-* Developer:
-[Sattar Hummatli](https://github.com/hummatli) - [LinkedIn](https://www.linkedin.com/in/hummatli), settarxan@gmail.com, [Other libs](https://github.com/hummatli/MAHAndroidUpdater#other-libraries-by-developer)
-* Translator `Portuguese`: [azzarr](https://github.com/azzarr)

 ## Applications using MAHAndroidUpdater
 Please [ping](mailto:settarxan@gmail.com) me or send a pull request if you would like to see your app in the start of the list.